What is a CCJ

 What is the CCJ Register?

-The Register of Judgements, Orders and Fines (sometimes referred to simply as ‘the CCJ Register’) is a public register, part of which contains details on people that have had County Court Judgements issued against them.
-It is maintained by The Registry Trust, on behalf of the Ministry of Justice, and is available to search online.
+The Register of Judgements, Orders and Fines (sometimes referred to simply as ‘the CCJ Register’) is a public register that contains details on people who have had County Court Judgments issued against them.

-If payment is made within one month of the judgment, all details will be removed from the register.
-CCJs can also be cancelled or ‘set aside’, if it can be shown that it was issued in error or if it can be proven that the defendant was not aware of the CCJ, for example, because of a missing letter.
-It is also possible to make repayments in instalments, rather than as a lump sum.
+CCJs can also be cancelled or ‘set aside’ if it can be shown that they were issued in error or if it can be proven that the defendant was not aware of the CCJ, for example, because of a missing letter.

 Why are Tenants CCJ’s Not Usually Registered?